scambo00/Google_Assistant_WNR/README.md

 Clicking on the @winkName entity should display all of your wink devices.
 The left column is the winkName and the right is synonyms that you can add to.
 <img src='/images/winkNameEntity.jpg'/>

+Again Details of the Intents and Enities will be added at sometime in the fucture that I can find the time to write it up.
+I would suggest reading [Get started in 5 steps](https://docs.api.ai/docs/get-started)

 ## 4)Enable Actions on Google
 Follow these instructions